evadecker/eva.town/src/content/pages/colophon/index.md

 ## Accessibility

 This site aims to conform to the Level AA accessibility standards outlined in the [WCAG 2.1 specification](https://www.w3.org/TR/WCAG21/).
 If you experience an issue with accessing any part of this site, please [let me know](https://github.com/evadecker/eva.town/issues) and I’ll do my best to correct it.

+## Privacy

+I collect basic, fully-anonymized page view analytics using [Fathom](https://usefathom.com/).
+Fathom [anonymizes IP addresses](https://usefathom.com/data) and other visitor data [without using cookies](https://usefathom.com/why-fathom-analytics/cookieless-analytics).
+I don't want your data!
+But if you'd like to share who you are and where you're visiting from—just for kicks—you can sign the [guestbook](/guestbook).

 ## Notice an issue?